jfoucher/jfoucher.com/_posts/2011-01-14-python-skype-notifier-for-ubuntu.markdown

 No, seriously, that's why :<a href="http://xkcd.com/353/"><img class="aligncenter size-medium wp-image-201" title="python" src="http://cdn.jfoucher.com/uploads/2011/01/python-264x300.png" alt="I wrote 20 short programs in Python yesterday.
 It was wonderful.
 Perl, I'm leaving you." width="264" height="300" /></a>No, not this "that's why"! <a href="http://programmers.stackexchange.com/questions/10675/ideal-programming-language-learning-sequence#answer-10748">That one</a>

 If you are just starting out as a programmer, I cannot recommend <a href="http://learnpythonthehardway.org/">Learn Python The Hard Way</a> highly enough.
-It is an excellent introduction to the ideas and skills you will need as a programmer, starting from the very basics, like you've never seen a for loop in your life.
-Actually the first 10 or so lessons do not include ANY control structures!
+It is an excellent introduction to the ideas and skills you will need as a programmer, starting from the very basics, like you've never seen a for loop in your life.ï¿½Actually the first 10 or so lessons do not include ANY control structures!

-If on the other hand you  already have some coding experience, I recomend <a href="http://diveintopython.org/">Dive Into Python</a>.
-Although it's no quite as hands on as Learn Python the Hard Way, it's a very good book, only covering the basics insofar as they are specific to python.
+If on the other hand you ï¿½already have some coding experience, I recomend <a href="http://diveintopython.org/">Dive Into Python</a>. ï¿½Although it's no quite as hands on as Learn Python the Hard Way, it's a very good book, only covering the basics insofar as they are specific to python.
 <h3>Why for <a href="/2011/01/193-compile-custom-kernel-on-ubuntu-10-10.html">Ubuntu</a>?</h3>
 That's what I use.
 Simple as that.
 Also python and pygtk are included by default, making distribution much easier.
 <h3>Why Skype?</h3>